Sonech/Zenva_Node_Tutorial/README.md

 # Zenva_Node_Tutorial
-This section is about adding CSS to the retireved json data on local webserver.
+This section is about how to toggle between CSV or json data types, when fetching data.